 Fighting loneliness together

 It is not only up to the employers, all employees should see that these things happen for real and it doing some serious damage.
 Think about depression or a low self-esteem.
 And as you might have guessed, getting a low self-esteem up or getting someone to get their confidence back can take quite a while as well.
 Employees can work to fight against this kind of situation by including a colleague in their conversations, step up for colleagues when they are not invited into social events and simple questions whether; how are they doing?
 By working this way they may prevent the quietly victimizing of their colleagues.

 If you would experience loneliness like this it is important to keep in mind that you can work to make this better.
 This is an issue what plays in your life and will haunt you if not dealt with soon enough.
 Challenge the feeling of being isolated.
 Find out what exactly is making you feel uncomfortable and be objectively when judging on it.
 Maybe you will feel insecure about reaching out for help but you are the only one who can actually make a difference in how you are treated.
 Whether if it is leaving the company or confront the ones who find their amusement from making you feel lonely.
 If it is really the company in overall just keep in mind that for every specific person there is a specific job.
-If you are not comfortable there, then that place was probably not meant for you anyway.I would like to receive weekly articles in my inbox
+If you are not comfortable there, then that place was probably not meant for you anyway.I'd like to receive weekly articles in my inbox